facebook/infer/_docs/03-checker-bug-types.md

 - Avoid the offending access (most often the read).
 Of course, this may not be possible.
 - Use synchronization to protect the read, by using the same lock protecting the corresponding write.
 - Make the method doing the read access private.
 This should silence the warning, since Infer looks for a pair of non-private methods.
 Objective-C: Infer considers a method as private if it's not exported in the header-file interface.

+<a name="MIXED_SELF_WEAKSELF"></a>

+## Mixed self weakSelf

+This happens when an Objective-C block captures both `self` and `weakSelf`, a weak pointer to `self`.
+Possibly the developer meant to capture only `weakSelf` to avoid a retain cycle, but made a typo and used `self` as well in the block, instead of `strongSelf`.
+In this case, this could cause a retain cycle.

 <a name="MEMORY_LEAK"></a>